jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Algorithms.Int32AlgorithmsExtensions.IsNegative(thisint).md

 ## Int32AlgorithmsExtensions.IsNegative(this int) Method

 Indicates if the number is negative.
-(Always false for unsigned numbers)

 ```csharp
 public static bool IsNegative(this int number);